material-motion/material-motion/specifications/runtime/performer.md

 Performers can emit transactions.
 This is a type of composition.

-**transactionEmitter API**: A performer may be provided with a *transaction initiation function*.
+**transactionEmitter API**: A performer may be provided with a transaction emitter object.

+A transaction emitter declaration might look like so:

+    protocol TransactionEmitter {
+      func emit(transaction: Transaction)
+    }

+A performer is provided with a transaction emitter entity.

 Example pseudo-code protocol:

-    var transact // settable

-The provided function implementation might resemble the following:

-    var transact = function(work) {
-      transaction = Transaction()
-      work(transaction)
-      scheduler.commit(transaction)
+    protocol ComposablePerforming {
+      func set(transactionEmitter: TransactionEmitter)
     }

-The performer can now start a new transaction by invoking `transact`.

-Consider the following pseudo-code of a performer generating new plans:
+Consider the following pseudo-code of a performer emitting new plans:

     function onGesture(gesture) {
       if gesture.state == Ended {
-        self.transact(function(transaction) {
+        let transaction = Transaction()
-          transaction.add(plan, self)
+        transaction.add(plan: plan, to: self)
-        })
+        self.emitter.emit(transaction)
       }
     }